 - Automated specialist production,

-- Consistent product delivery standards, and are typically
+- Consistent product delivery standards, and are typically from

 - Tier 1 manufacturers